supratikbanerjee/SuperResolution/README.md

 ## Testing
 Run:
 ```
-python test.py --config CONFIG.yaml
+python test.py -config options/test/CONFIG.yaml
 ```
 The script will compute the resulting PSNR, SSIM and Inference Time for every dataset in the config file.
-It will also store the `LR` and `SR` images under `PROJECT_ROOT/trained_models/experiments` along with a log file.
+It will also store the `LR` and `SR` images under `trained_models/experiments/` along with a log file.